mistrm82/Intro-to-Unix-QMB/exercises1_unix.md

 7. Print the contents of `sequences-copy.fq` to the screen.
 8. Use the `head` command to keep only the frst two sequences of this file.
 9. The last two lines of the file `sequences-copy.fq` represent a protein sequence.
 Use the `tail` command to take those two lines and redirect them into a new file called `protein.fa`.
+10. Use `grep` to search for the patterm `CAGCT` in the `sequences-copy.fq` file.
+Use your shell knowledge to count how many times that pattern appears in the file.
+Now use the `man` pages to find out how you can count using the `grep` command.